helio-training/react-testing/README.md

 Enzyme allows me to 'render' a React component without actually starting up a browser.
 Super handy for testing.

 Using chai/enzyme combo you can create all sorts of combinations to facilitate testing in React.
 It's that simple.

+### Where does AVA come into play?

+In React application you won't use AVA.
+JEST is the test runner that is used by react by default `create-react-app`.
+Don't try to use it in this type of project.

+Ava is really good for testing a node application.
+Use it in the node space.